BradAlmonte/file43/README.md

 - Runs completely on your machine (no cloud)

-In future updates I will make it so these Inputs work aswell:
+- In future updates I will make it so these Inputs work aswell:
   **MOV, MKV, AVI, WEBM, MP3, WAV, M4A, FLAC, OGG**

-In future updates I will make it so these Outputs work aswell:
+- In future updates I will make it so these Outputs work aswell:
   **WAV, AAC, FLAC, OGG, M4A**

+- I do plan to make a packaged version for windows and linux soon, but try and see if it works and let me know if it doesnt.

 ---

 ## Requirements